Ferdinand Magellan: Early life and travels

-Magellan was born in the Portuguese town of Sabrosa on 4 February 1480.
+Magellan was born in northern Portugal, possibly around 1480.
 His father, Pedro de Magalhães, was a minor member of Portuguese nobility and mayor of the town.
 His mother was Alda de Mezquita.
-Magellan's siblings included Diego de Sosa and Isabel Magellan.
+Magellan's siblings included Diogo de Sousa and Isabel Magellan.
 He was brought up as a page of Queen Eleanor, consort of King John II.
 In 1495 he entered the service of Manuel I, John's successor.

 In March 1505, at the age of 25, Magellan enlisted in the fleet of 22 ships sent to host Francisco de Almeida as the first viceroy of Portuguese India.
 Although his name does not appear in the chronicles, it is known that he remained there eight years, in Goa, Cochin and Quilon.
-He participated in several battles, including the battle of Cannanore in 1506, where he was wounded.
-In 1509 he also fought in what is considered one of the six battles that changed the world, the Battle of Diu.
+He participated in several battles, including the battle of Cannanore in 1506, where he was wounded, and the Battle of Diu in 1509.

 He later sailed under Diogo Lopes de Sequeira in the first Portuguese embassy to Malacca, with Francisco Serrão, his friend and possibly cousin.
-In September, after arriving at Malacca, the expedition fell victim to a conspiracy and ended in retreat.
+In September, after arriving at Malacca, the expedition fell victim to a conspiracy and ended in a retreat.
 Magellan had a crucial role, warning Sequeira and risking his life to rescue Francisco Serrão and others who had landed.

 In 1511, under the new governor Afonso de Albuquerque, Magellan and Serrão participated in the conquest of Malacca.
 After the conquest their ways parted: Magellan was promoted, with a rich plunder.
 In the company of a Malay he had indentured and baptized, Enrique of Malacca, he returned to Portugal in 1512 or 1513.
 Serrão departed in the first expedition sent to find the "Spice Islands" in the Moluccas, where he remained.
 He married a woman from Amboina and became a military advisor to the Sultan of Ternate, Bayan Sirrullah.
 His letters to Magellan later proved decisive, giving information about the spice-producing territories.

 After taking a leave without permission, Magellan fell out of favour.
-Serving in Morocco, he was wounded, resulting in a permanent limp.
+In mid-1513 he was sent to fight against the Moroccan stronghold of Azemmour and there, in August, he sustained a leg wound resulting in a permanent limp.
 He was accused of trading illegally with the Moors.
 The accusations were proven false, but he received no further offers of employment after 15 May 1514.
 Later in 1515, he was offered employment as a crew member on a Portuguese ship, but rejected this.
 In 1517, after a quarrel with Manuel I of Portugal, who denied his persistent requests to lead an expedition to reach the Spice Islands from the east (i.e., while sailing westwards, thus avoiding the need to sail around the tip of Africa), he left for Spain.
 In Seville he befriended his countryman Diogo Barbosa and soon married the daughter of Diogo's second wife, Maria Caldera Beatriz Barbosa.
 They had two children: Rodrigo de Magallanes and Carlos de Magallanes, both of whom died at a young age.
 His wife died in Seville around 1521.